-A new edition of the Statement of Recommended Practice (SORP) for Limited Liability Partnerships (LLPs) gives further guidance around divisions of profit to members.
+LLP SORP is the Statement of Recommended Practice (SORP) for Limited Liability Partnerships (LLPs).
+The latest edition of which gives further guidance around divisions of profit to members.
 In this article, we outline the changes and also flag new energy and carbon reporting regulations.

 What is a SORP?

 SORPs exist for a range of entities and industries and are developed by specific SORP-making bodies.
-They are intended to supplement accounting standards and other legal and regulatory requirements.
+They are statements of recommended practice and are intended to supplement accounting standards and other legal and regulatory requirements.
 They clarify how those standards should be applied to the specific circumstances or factors that affect the particular industry or sector.

 The LLP SORP is developed by the Consultative Committee of Accountancy Bodies (CCAB) and applies to LLPs incorporated in the UK (and those incorporated prior to 1 October 2009 under the Limited Liability Partnerships Act (Northern Ireland) 2002), that report under FRS 102 (The Financial Reporting Standard applicable in the UK and Republic of Ireland).